 How To Easily Make Pie Crust With Oil

 Pie crust with oil is so easy that a young child could literally do it.
 How do I know?
 Because I was that young child, tasked by my Grandmother to make the pie crust while she prepared the filling.

 All you have to do is put your salt and flour in a bowl and then using a measuring cup, pour your milk and oil into that same bowl.
 You do not need to whisk or combine in another bowl.

-When I am making this oil pie crust recipe, I will use a 1/4 cup measuring cup and will add the oil first by adding two 1/4 cup amounts and then I will add the milk in after using the same measuring cup.
+When I am making this pie crust recipe with oil, I will use a 1/4 cup measuring cup and will add the oil first by adding two 1/4 cup amounts and then I will add the milk in after using the same measuring cup.